ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-dns.md

 3. From the Windows RDP Session, open a PowerShell command window.
 4. Run commands to create the DNS artifacts.
    - Reverse Lookup Zones
-   - Create DNS A Records, with PTR.
+   - Create DNS A Records, with PTR
-   - Create DNS Service record for etcd.
+   - Create DNS Service record for etcd
-   - Create DNS SRV record for etcd.
+   - Create DNS SRV record for etcd

 **Note:** The *Add-DnsServerPrimaryZone -networkid* cmdlet creates only classful reverse lookup zones.
 Therefore, if you specify a prefix longer than /24, say a /26, then the cmdlet creates a /32 reverse lookup zone.
 Therefore, as a workaround in the script use /24 instead of a /26.
 You also need to modify the private portable subnet to match classful /24 network in the commands.

 Do not create CNAME entries as OpenShift's certificates are keyed to the DNS returning the IP address only and not a referral to the base hostname.
 {:note}

-Use the following format for DNS naming standards: `HostName.ClusterName.SubDomain.DomainName`, where:
+Use the following format for DNS naming standards:
+`HostName.ClusterName.SubDomain.DomainName`, where:
 - **HostName** - Name of the virtual machine or host, for example, `control-plane-0`
 - **ClusterName** - OpenShift cluster name, for example, `ocp`
 - **SubDomain** - Subdomain of the {{site.data.keyword.vmwaresolutions_short}} deployment, for example, `dallas`